 Mannitol is a six-carbon, linear, simple sugar which is only mildly metabolized by the body and primarily excreted rapidly by the kidneys when given intravenously and poorly absorbed when taken orally.

 The FDA-approved indications for mannitol are all for intravenous mannitol and detailed below.

 Mannitol for Increased Intracranial Pressure

-Mannitol may be used for reduction of intracranial pressure.
-In this indication, mannitol is given intravenously.
-Mannitol then constitutes a new solute in the plasma which increases the tonicity of the plasma.
+Mannitol may be used for the reduction of intracranial pressure.
+In this indication, mannitol administration is intravenous.
+Mannitol then constitutes a new solute in the plasma, which increases the tonicity of the plasma.
 Since mannitol cannot cross the intact blood-brain barrier, the increased tonicity from the mannitol draws water out of the brain parenchyma and into the intravascular space.
-The water then travels with the mannitol to the kidneys where it is excreted in urine.
+The water then travels with the mannitol to the kidneys where it gets excreted in the urine.

 The mannitol causes the cells in the brain to dehydrate mildly.
 The water inside the brain cells (intracellular water) leaves the cells and enters the bloodstream as the mannitol draws it out of the cells and into the bloodstream.
 Once in the bloodstream, the extra water is whisked out of the skull.
 When the mannitol gets to the kidneys, the kidneys filter the mannitol into the urine.
 The mannitol again draws the water with it, and diuresis (increased urination) ensues.

 Mannitol may be used to reduce intraocular pressure when given intravenously.
 The mannitol is a new solute in the intravascular space, which increases the tonicity of the blood plasma.
 The increased tonicity of the blood plasma draws water out of the vitreous humor of the eye and into the intravascular space.
 Once in the intravascular space, the mannitol and associate water are excreted by the kidney.
 The decreased water of the vitreous humor lowers the intraocular pressure.